NAICNO/Jobanalyzer/production/sonar-nodes/README.md

 * `sonar.sh` is the script that runs `sonar` and `exfiltrate` with appropriate options
 * `sonar-runner.cron` is a `cron` script appropriate for the host to schedule invocations of `sonar.sh`

-There is also another file:
+There is also a directory with two files:

-* `exfil-auth.txt` contains identity information used by `exfiltrate` in its communication with the server.
+* `secrets/exfil-auth.txt` contains identity information used by `exfiltrate` in its communication with the server.
 For more information about this file, see the documentation in `../sonar-server`.
+* `secrets/exfil-ca.crt` is the certificate for the NAIC Certificate Authority, this is used for HTTP upload.

 The contents of `sonar.sh` and `sonar-runner.cron` may vary from cluster to cluster, and the binaries are naturally architecture-dependent.